RamVasuthevan/Personal-Website/website/bitsbipsbricks/_posts/2024-04-21-Jekyll-Sub-Blogs.md

    username="@andrewtneel"
    image_link="https://unsplash.com/photos/macbook-pro-white-ceramic-mugand-black-smartphone-on-table-cckf4TsHAuw"
 %}
 I started writing this [blog](/bitsbipsbricks.html) in the spirit of [Visa's do 100's things](https://www.visakanv.com/blog/do100things/).

-I first started writing on [Ghost](https://ghost.org/).
-It was esay to setup and maintain.
-When I first started the blog, I didn't mention put my name on it anywhere.
+I started writing on [Ghost](https://ghost.org/) because it was esay to setup and maintain.
+At first it didn't mention name anywhere.
 Eventually, I decided to merge it my personal site after I become more confident with my writing and so that I could gain more control over how the site looked.
-As an engineer by trade, I loving being able to take advantage of Git for version control, setup my writing expericnce using VS Code and know that I can easily maintain and migrate if necessary.
+As an enginee, I love being able to take advantage of Git for version control, setup my writing expericnce using VS Code and know that I can easily maintain and migrate it from Jekyll if  necessary.

-Jekyll by default puts all blog posts into one feed, but sometimes, I want to write something small, a [snippet](/snippets), a note mostly for myself, that doesn't really fit it [Bits, Bips and Bricks](/bitsbipsbricks).
-There is a [plugin](https://github.com/scandio/jekyll-paginate-multiple) that help with creating sub blogs.
+Jekyll by default puts all blog posts into one feed, but sometimes, I want to write something small [snippet](/snippets), a note mostly for myself, that doesn't really fit it [Bits, Bips and Bricks](/bitsbipsbricks).
+There is a [plugin](https://github.com/scandio/jekyll-paginate-multiple) that helps with creating sub blogs.
 But I wasn't confident that they would be maintained and wanted to see if it could be done without any Ruby.

 By taking advantage of Jekyll categories and tags you can easy have multiple sub blogs each with their own Atom feed using only Liquid